Nick-Haer/picture-poetry/README.md

 You can also browse the work of other picture poets, saving the works that you like best to your own collection.
 A fullstack MERN application with user auth, this web app was diifficult yet deeply rewarding to make.

-Picture Poetry is a long time passion project of mine, and I intend to continue to add to it over time so that other poets can find a place to enjoy fine art, inspiration, and the colorful poems that result.
+Picture Poetry is a long time passion project of mine, which I have built and maintained over the last couple of years, and I intend to continue to add to it over time so that other poets can find a place to enjoy fine art, inspiration, and the colorful poems that result.

 Check out this project deployed to heroku [here](https://picturepoetry.herokuapp.com/)